blueburrito24/obsidiannotes/Wishlist.md

 	*These two are general spending budgets.
 They can be for anything from [[Wishlist]] or Game Wishlist or [[Comics Wishlist.base]]*
 	See Wishlist Archives for stuff I've already bought.
-- [ ] I'm going to buy SHF Turles using money from selling both SHF Toei Spider-Man and Revoltech 1.0 Spider-Man.
+- [ ] I will use money from selling my SHF Toei Spidey and Revo 1.0 Spidey to buy SHF 24K Vegeta + the stuff I need to recast his hairsculpt to use on BHT Buu Saga Vegeta

 ## General Wishlist